pooniavaibhav/git/README.md

 as we are making changes there is a possibility that some other has also made chnges in code so use following command.
 ### git pull origin master
 here origin is the name of our remote repo and master is the branch we want to push.
+## Step6
+## git push origin master
+this will push the committed code to the central repo.